Nishil10/insta-reel-downloader/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Inspired by the need to easily save content from social media platforms.
-- Thanks to all contributors for their efforts in making this project better!

-## Contact

-For any questions or feedback, feel free to reach out to me at [your_email@example.com](mailto:your_email@example.com).
+For any questions or feedback, feel free to reach out to me at [flymax747474@gmail.com].

 ```